ikemmm/rust-spectre/README.md

 A functioning **proof-of-concept** implementation of the attack is located [here](./src/main.rs).

+&nbsp;
+&nbsp;

 **If you are new to Rust:**

-* Install the Rust environment on your operating system along with Cargo, the Rust package manager.
+* Install the Rust environment on your operating system along with **Cargo**, the Rust package manager.

 * Download the repository.
 The `Cargo.toml` file and `src` directory alone are sufficient.